Lycopodium

-Lycopodium (from Greek lykos, wolf and podion, diminutive of pous, foot) is a genus of clubmosses, also known as ground pines or creeping cedars, in the family Lycopodiaceae.
+Lycopodium (from Ancient Greek lykos, wolf and podion, diminutive of pous, foot) is a genus of clubmosses, also known as ground pines or creeping cedars, in the family Lycopodiaceae.
 Two very different circumscriptions of the genus are in use.
 In the Pteridophyte Phylogeny Group classification of 2016 (PPG I), Lycopodium is one of nine genera in the subfamily Lycopodioideae, and has from nine to 15 species.
 In other classifications, the genus is equivalent to the whole of the subfamily, since it includes all of the other genera.
 More than 40 species are accepted.

 Description

 They are flowerless, vascular, terrestrial or epiphytic plants, with widely branched, erect, prostrate, or creeping stems, with small, simple, needle-like or scale-like leaves that cover the stem and branches thickly.
 The stems usually creep along the ground, forking at intervals.
 The leaves contain a single, unbranched vascular strand, and are microphylls by definition.
 They are usually arranged in spirals.
 The kidney-shaped (reniform) spore-cases (sporangia) contain spores of one kind only, (isosporous, homosporous), and are borne on the upper surface of the leaf blade of specialized leaves (sporophylls) arranged in a cone-like strobilus at the end of upright stems.
-Each sporamgium contains numerous small spores.
+Each sporangium contains numerous small spores.
 The club-shaped appearance of these fertile stems gives the clubmosses their common name.

 Lycopods reproduce asexually by spores.
 The plants have an underground sexual phase that produces gametes, and this alternates in the lifecycle with the spore-producing plant.
 The prothallium developed from the spore is a subterranean mass of tissue of considerable size, and bears both the male and female organs (antheridia and archegonia).
 They are more commonly distributed vegetatively, though, through above- or below-ground rhizomes.